lsportsltd/trade360-dotnet-sdk/README.md

 ## About <a name = "about"></a>

 The Trade360 SDK aims to simplify the integration with Trade360 services.
-This SDK provides a comprehensive set of tools and examples to streamline the process of connecting to the Trade360 feed, utilizing the snapshot API, and interacting with the customers API.
+This SDK provides a comprehensive set of tools and examples to streamline connecting to the Trade360 feed, utilizing the snapshot API, and interacting with the customers API.

 ### Key Features
 - Efficiently connect and interact with Trade360 feed.
-- Utilize the snapshot API for real-time data.
+- Utilize the snapshot API for real-time recovery.
-- Manage customer data and subscriptions seamlessly.
+- Manage customer data and subscriptions seamlessly via the Customers Api.

 ## Getting Started <a name = "getting_started"></a>